 Few breeds can compare with the sheer intelligence of the German Shepherd.
 With their unwavering loyalty and an eagerness to learn, German Shepherds have become one of the world’s most popular dogs.
-In fact, they’re always second place in America!
+In fact, they’re the 2nd most popular in America!

 However, this breed is more than just brains and brawn.
 The GSD’s handsome and dignified appearance, along with their mesmerizing stance, also contribute to their lasting popularity.
 And of course, breed’s beautiful coat colors also play a huge part.

-Though generally darker, German Shepherds come in quite a few color variants, along with some unique blends.
-If you thought they all come in the standard black and tan, then you’re in for a surprise.
+Though generally darker, GSDs come in quite a few color variants, along with some unique blends.
+If you thought they all come in the standard “black & tan,” then you’re in for a surprise.
 We take a look at some of the most stunning German Shepherd colors ever.